 Dura Vermeer's score of 83 is higher than 91% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, Dura Vermeer Groep N.V. reported total carbon emissions of approximately 507,592,000 kg CO2e.
 This includes 12,359,000 kg CO2e from Scope 1 emissions, 129,000 kg CO2e from Scope 2 (market-based), and a significant 495,104,000 kg CO2e from Scope 3 emissions.
-The previous year, 2023, saw total emissions of about 539,765,000 kg CO2e, indicating a reduction in emissions.
+The previous year, 2023, saw total emissions of about 539,765,000 kg CO2e, indicating a reduction in emissions over the year.
 Dura Vermeer has set ambitious climate commitments, aiming to halve its absolute Scope 1 and 2 emissions by 2030 compared to 2022 levels.
-Additionally, the company targets a 50% reduction in Scope 3 emissions by the same year.
-Long-term goals include achieving a 90% reduction in both Scope 1 and 2 emissions by 2050, alongside a similar target for Scope 3 emissions.
-The company is also committed to reaching net-zero greenhouse gas emissions across its value chain by 2050.
-This commitment is supported by plans to increase the sourcing of renewable electricity from 80% in 2022 to 100% by 2025.
-Dura Vermeer’s emissions data and targets are aligned with the Science Based Targets initiative (SBTi), ensuring that their reduction strategies are consistent with the global goal of limiting temperature rise to 1.5°C.
+Additionally, the company targets a 50% reduction in absolute Scope 3 emissions by the same year.
+Long-term goals include achieving a 90% reduction in Scope 1 and 2 emissions by 2050, alongside a similar target for Scope 3 emissions.
+The company is also committed to sourcing 100% renewable electricity by 2025, up from 80% in 2022.
+Dura Vermeer has pledged to reach net-zero greenhouse gas emissions across its value chain by 2050, aligning with the Science Based Targets initiative (SBTi) standards.
+These targets reflect a strong commitment to sustainability within the construction and engineering sector, positioning Dura Vermeer as a leader in climate action.

 Access structured emissions data, company-specific emission factors, and source documents